Willa Jansson Mysteries

 Where Lawyers Fear To Tread

 Where Lawyers Fear to Tread is the debut crime novel featuring lawyer Willa Jansson, who was described by The New York Times as, "One of the most articulate and surely the wittiest of women sleuths at large in the genre."
+The ebook is now available for all platforms.

 All Willa has to do is finish her last year of law school, and she'll get the job of her idealistic dreams.
 The lawyer who routinely keeps her social activist parents out of jail—or at least joins them on their courthouse soapbox—asks only that she graduate with honors and on law review.
 So far, so good.
 Willa is near the top of her class at Malhousie Law in San Francisco's Tenderloin district, and she's the law review's senior articles editor.